Atlantis-Software/offshore-sql/README.md

 # offshore-sql

-[offshore](https://github.com/Atlantis-Software/offshore) adapter for sql databases.
+Offshore-sql is an adapter for sql databases, created for [Offshore](https://github.com/Atlantis-Software/offshore);

 ## Installation